-- SAP has relentless promoted HANA, but HANA has not actually paid off it is more of a liability for both customers and eventually for SAP.
+- SAP has relentlessly promoted HANA, but HANA has not paid off; it is more of a liability for both customers and eventually for SAP.

 - We cover how SAP markets HANA versus how competitors market both applications and databases.

 SAP has made a tremendous investment in marketing HANA.
 At the time the strategy was originated, it was thought to become a stunning success those Hasso Plattner and by those loyal to him.
 You will learn what SAP’s primary focus on SAP HANA means for the marketplace and for the messaging that has come from SAP, and how this messaging has been interpreted and reacted to by customers.

 It is acknowledged that the push toward HANA originated by Hasso Plattner, the best known of the founders of SAP.
 He has written three books on in-memory computing since 2011.

 SAP HANA was accepted as the dominant marketing tent pole and has been the primary driver of SAP’s marketing and sales messaging at this time.
 This was a transition for SAP, as the prior tent pole was called Netweaver, which was for all intents and purposes, discarded when SAP HANA arrived on the scene.
 Four years after the fact, it’s almost difficult to remember how dominant Netweaver was in SAP’s marketing message.

 A tent pole is a term used by movie studios to describe the largest budgeted and highest grossing movies or television programs it produces.
 It “keeps the tent” or operation up.
 I have adopted the term here to mean the major marketing theme employed by any software vendor.